IIHF World Junior Championship: Player eligibility

 If a player who has never played in IIHF-organized competition wishes to switch national eligibility, he must have played in competitions for two consecutive years in the new country without playing in another country, as well as show his move to the new country's national association with an international transfer card.
 In case the player has previously played in IIHF-organized competition but wishes to switch national eligibility, he must have played in competitions for four consecutive years in the new country without playing in another country, he must show his move to the new country's national association with an international transfer card, as well as be a citizen of the new country.
 A player may only switch national eligibility once.

 Tournament awards

-At the conclusion of each tournament, the Directorate of the IIHF presents awards to the Top Goalie, Forward and Defenceman of the tournament.
+At the conclusion of each tournament, the Directorate of the IIHF presents awards to the Top Goalie, Forward, and Defenceman of the tournament.
 The media attending the event select an All-Star team separately from this.

 Broadcast coverage

 The following television networks and websites broadcast World Junior Championship games on television or online.

+The Sports Network (TSN) produced by Paul Graham has covered the World Junior Championship annually since 1992, after reaching a broadcast agreement with then Hockey Canada vice-president Bob Nicholson.
+TSN initially covered only the Team Canada games, then added all games in Team Canada's pool.
+TSN gradually expanded coverage to include all games of the tournament, when Graham insisted on "a big game feel".
+As of the 2021 Championships, all pre-tournament and in-tournament games were broadcast.
+As of the 2025 Championships, coverage exceeded 84 broadcast hours.

 TSN is the IIHF's main broadcast partner for this tournament.
 TSN.ca carries all games excluding relegation games live, as well as most games on demand after their completion.
+Beginning with 2022 WJC, the international feed produced by TSN as seen on NHL Network's USA Hockey team games and in other countries has the IIHF lettering for game scores instead of TSN's.

 Starting with the 2013 tournament, a paywall and geo-block was implemented on TSN's online coverage.
-The same system applies to Canadian cable subscribers and subscribers of TSN's streaming service - users cannot stream the tournament outside of Canada on TSN Direct.
+The same system applies to Canadian cable subscribers and subscribers of TSN's streaming service – users cannot stream the tournament outside of Canada on TSN Direct.

 Norway is currently a 'blackout' zone.
 Neither Eurosport or Viasat carry the tournament.